 Did you know that lavender grows well in containers?
-This is all about planting lavender in pots including the best soil mix to use & how to do it.
+This is all about planting lavender in pots including the best soil mix to use and how to do it.

 Lavender, that quintessential Mediterranean plant, is not only fragrant and appealing to the olfactory sense but is very useful too.